coreos/docs/os/sdk-modifying-coreos.md

 #### Render the CoreOS Container Linux image

-Build an image based on the binary packages built above, including development tools:
+Build the production image based on the binary packages built above:

 ```sh
 ./build_image